-The vice president membership's job is to promote the club and manage the process of bringing in guests and transforming them into members.
+The Vice President Membership's job is to promote the club and manage the process of bringing in guests and transforming them into members.

-Encourage the vice president membership to develop and implement a club-sponsored membership contest to run the duration of his or her term.
-Show the vice president membership how to find the free online membership-building resources at www.toastmasters.org/membershipbuilding.
+Encourage the Vice President Membership to develop and implement a club-sponsored membership contest to run the duration of their term.
+Show the Vice President Membership how to find the free online membership-building resources at www.toastmasters.org/membershipbuilding.

-This framework will help the vice president membership organize and track a club-based membership-building program.
+This framework will help the Vice President Membership organize and track a club-based membership-building program.

-Another free online publication you should mention to new vice presidents membership is Success 101 (Item 1622).
+Another free online publication you should mention to new Vice Presidents Membership is Success 101 (Item 1622).
 This is a useful brochure outlining ideas for attracting and retaining members and achieving club success.